Morrissey: Personal life

 Throughout his career, Morrissey has retained an intensely private personal life.
 A longtime resident of Los Angeles in the US, he also has homes in Italy, Switzerland and the UK.
-In 2017 Los Angeles declared 10 November "Morrissey Day".
+In 2017, Los Angeles declared 10 November "Morrissey Day".
 Friends refer to him as "Morrissey", and he dislikes the nickname "Moz", telling one interviewer that "it's like something you'd squirt on the kitchen floor".
 His mother, Elizabeth Anne Dwyer, died in August 2020 at the age of 82 from gallbladder cancer.
-In 2023 at a live gig in New York, he revealed that he has never owned a mobile phone.
+At a live gig in New York in 2023, he said that he has never owned a cell phone.

 Morrissey has described himself a lapsed Catholic and has criticised the Catholic Church.
-In 1991 he said that he believed in an afterlife.
+In 1991, he said that he believed in an afterlife.
 Morrissey is a cousin of the Irish footballer Robbie Keane and once said, "To watch [Keane] on the pitch—pacing like a lion, as weightless as an astronaut, is pure therapy."
 He is also a fan of boxing.
 Morrissey has described having clinical depression, for which he has pursued professional help.

 Morrissey was asked in 2021 "What deceased personal friend do you miss the most?" and gave the answer Victoria Wood or Peter Wyngarde.